 What is Morrisby Online?

-We don’t really like using the term ‘test.’
-We don’t pass or fail candidates, our assessments are focussed on helping everyone to discover their potential.
-The assessments measure preferences and aptitudes for verbal, numerical and practical skills, as well as skills such as speed and accuracy.
+Our assessments are focussed on helping everyone to discover their potential.
+There is no pass or fail, the assessments measure preferences and aptitudes for verbal, numerical and practical skills, as well as skills such as speed and accuracy.
 There is no preparation or revision required although we do have some practice questions if you want to get a feel for the types of questions you will be asked.

 How do speciﬁc learning needs affect the outcomes of the assessments?